 Hilde obtained a MSc in Neuro- and Rehabiliation psychology (1996) at the University of Nijmegen (Radboud University).
 Next she worked for approximately two years as a neuropsychologist in a psychiatric hospital for children.
 She received her PhD at the Department of Clinical Neuropsychology at the Vrije Universiteit.
 Her PhD project focused on Executive control in ADHD and Autism spectrum Disorders (ASD) with prof.dr.
 J.A.
 Sergeant, prof.dr.
 H. Roeyers and prof dr. J. Oosterlaan as advisors.
 In the meanwhile she worked as a lecturer at the Department of Clinical Psychology (UvA).
 From 2002 till 2009 she was assistant professor Clinical Neuropsychology at the Psychonomics section (currently known as Brain & Cognition, UvA) and from 2009 onwards she she was associate professor at the same department.
 From 2011-2021 she was a professor by special appointment "autism across the lifespan" at the University of Amsterdam via the Dr Leo Kannerhuis Foundation.
-From 2013 to 2018 she is a member of the Young Academy of the Dutch Royal Academy of Science (KNAW) and recently she co-founded the Amsterdam Young Academy.
-In 2014 she already co-founded the research network reach-aut (see www.reach-aut.nl) in which a wide range of stakeholders are together shaping autism research.
+From 2013 to 2018 she was a member of the Young Academy of the Dutch Royal Academy of Science (KNAW) and in 2018 she co-founded the Amsterdam Young Academy.
+In 2014 she co-founded the research network reach-aut (see www.reach-aut.nl) in which a wide range of stakeholders are together shaping autism research.
 Since 2019 Reach-aut is part of the Academic workplace autism (funded by ZonMW) for which she is the advisor.
-From 2017 till 2019 years she is vice-president of the International Society of Autism Research (INSAR).
+From 2017 till 2019 years she also was the vice-president of the International Society of Autism Research (INSAR).
 An organization of which she was recently awarded a life-time fellowship for her influential work within the autism research realm.